 - With hyper-palatable foods (loaded with fat, sugar, salt and/or additives, often designed in a food chemistry lab to be intentionally addictive), we take in more calories after we’re already full.

 Even if we’re full after a meal, for example, it can be easy to “make room” for dessert because of the momentary pleasure it will provide.

 This modern food environment is bad news for anyone trying to improve their health through diet and/or lose weight.
 Fortunately, we can change it.

-Stop Overeating by Adjusting Your Food Environment
+Encourage Healthier Eating by Adjusting Your Food Environment

 Our food environment includes the food that is available to us in our surroundings; food cues such as the sight, smell, and discussion of food; and the food attitudes of those around us, including those presented by media.